 So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep (John 10:7).

-I am the good shepherd.
+“I am the good shepherd.
 The good shepherd gives His life for the sheep” (John 10:11).

-I am the good shepherd; and I know My sheep, and am known by My own” (John 10:14).
+“I am the good shepherd; and I know My sheep, and am known by My own” (John 10:14).

-Those familiar with Scripture are well aware of His many “parables” found in the synoptic gospels of Matthew, Mark, and Luke.
-A parable is an extended simile that is used to make an explicit comparison between a common person or thing or action in the world with a truth in the realm of the kingdom of God.
-The parables often begin with the statement “the kingdom of heaven is like.”
+Those familiar with Scripture know His many “parables” found in the synoptic gospels of Matthew, Mark, and Luke.
+A parable is an extended simile that is used to make an explicit comparison between an ordinary person, thing, or action in the world with a truth in the realm of the kingdom of God.
+The parables often begin with the statement, “The kingdom of heaven is like.”
 But there are no parables in the gospel of John.
 In this passage, Jesus is using an “allegory.”

-Jesus centers this allegory or extended metaphor around the sheep, the shepherds and the sheepfold of His time.
+Jesus centers this allegory or extended metaphor around the sheep, the shepherds, and the sheepfold of His time.
 Jesus’ immediate audience would have understood the characters used metaphorically.
 This would make the teachings of Jesus, which would have been new to them, easier to understand.
 Even today, most students of the Bible are familiar with many of the objects mentioned in the Good Shepherd Discourse, but maybe we should clarify the sheepfold, which may not be universally understood.

 THE SHEEPFOLD

-The next morning, the shepherds would come to the door and be admitted by the gatekeeper or doorkeeper and each shepherd would call to his sheep which would recognize their shepherd’s voice and then exit the door following their shepherd.
-Each shepherd in turn collected his flock from the sheepfold in this way.
+The next morning, the shepherds would come to the door and be admitted by the gatekeeper or doorkeeper, and each shepherd would call to his sheep, which would recognize their shepherd’s voice and then exit the door following their shepherd.
+Each shepherd, in turn, collected his flock from the sheepfold in this way.

 THE GOOD SHEPHERD DISCOURSE

 In this allegory, the door and the good shepherd (shepherd in v.
 2) metaphorically represent Jesus, the sheep represent Jews and Gentiles, the sheep of this fold (v.
-16) refers to the Jewish people and the term other sheep (v.
+16) refers to the Jewish people, and the term other sheep (v.
 16) represents the Gentiles.
-This fold represents Israel (Judaism) and the other fold (v.
+This fold represents Israel (Judaism), and the other fold (v.
 16) represents the Gentile world.
 The flock represents Jew and Gentile believers, and the thieves and robbers represent the false teachers, false prophets, scribes and Pharisees, the Jewish leaders, and anyone who would lead His church away from the Gospel message and the Word of God.

 When interpreting allegories, not every object in the allegory must be given a parallel in the kingdom sphere or in the sphere of the enemies of the kingdom.